Simple Chicken Perloo: South Carolina Classic

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

 In the coastal Lowcountry region of the Carolinas and Georgia, Perloo is an iconic rice dish.
 Much like jambalaya, its base is a flavorful combination of vegetables, aromatics, and rice.
-We’re using chicken in this dish, but you can substitute other protein, like shrimp or pork.
+We’re using chicken in this dish, but you can substitute other protein and create shrimp perloo.

 What is Chicken Perloo?

-Perloo is a rice-based dish that’s very similar to other Southern classics, often referred to as “pilaf” or “pilau.”
-For instance, in Louisiana, it’s similar to jambalaya, a dish often requested at my house.
-In South Florida and Spanish-speaking countries, it’s much like paella.
+Perloo is a rice-based dish similar to other Southern classics, often referred to as “pilaf” or “pilau.”
+In Louisiana, it’s similar to jambalaya, a dish often requested at my house.
+In South Florida and Spanish-speaking countries, it’s similar to paella.

-It’s even sometimes called Chicken Bog.
+It’s even sometimes called Chicken Bog or .
 If you would like to try an Instant Pot version, see our Instant Pot Chicken Bog recipe.

 Chicken Perloo Ingredients

 As mentioned, Perloo is an incredibly adaptable dish.
-In fact, most home cooks, who make Perloo, have their own take on this iconic Southern dish.
-Here’s my version of our favorite Chicken Perloo.
+In fact, most home cooks who make It have their own take on this iconic Southern dish.
+Here’s my version of our favorite Chicken Perloo recipe.

 - Bacon, chopped into 1/4-inch pieces